 Our Admissions Department is committed to making your family’s experience as individualized, relaxed and personal as possible.
 We admit students who have an active faith in Jesus, are energetic, and will strive for academic success.
-We started accepting applications for the 2021-2022 school year in October.

 Our mission is to partner with Christian parents within a Bible-based community, in order to disciple students to embrace biblical truth, strive for academic excellence, and model Christ-like leadership to influence their homes, churches, and communities for Christ.

 Download SFC at a Glance to learn more about our intentional teacher to student mentorship, excellent academics, extensive missions and community service, robust performing and visual art opportunities, competitive athletics, and more.